paperclip-ui/legacy-paperclip/README.md

 ## Why use Paperclip?

+### Compiles to plain code

+No interpreters or runtimes.
+Paperclip UIs compile directly to your target framework (currently only React for Alpha, more planned later).

 ### Scoped styling

 Styles in Paperclip are scoped to the documents they're defined in, so you don't have to worry about style collisions.